sanjay9616/Striver_180/README.md

-<h2><a href="https://leetcode.com/problems/binary-tree-inorder-traversal/description/">98.
-Binary Tree Inorder Traversal</a></h2>
+<h2><a href="https://leetcode.com/problems/binary-tree-preorder-traversal/description/">99.
+Binary Tree Preorder Traversal</a></h2>

-Given the root of a binary tree, return the inorder traversal of its nodes' values.
+Given the root of a binary tree, return the preorder traversal of its nodes' values.

 **Example 1:**